dobesv/dobesv.github.com/_posts/2013-05-27-keeagent-ssh-pageant-git-together.markdown

 However, I found that I can configure git to use putty's plink for ssh connections, and plink will read the keys from the KeeAgent directly, so it all works great.

+To tell git to use plink, create a global environment variable GIT_SSH, set to the full windows path to plink.exe, i.e. "C:\Program Files (x86)\putty\plink.exe"

 Here's the links you need to get going:

  * [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/)